Surkhi Bindi

-Synopsis

-Surkhi Bindi (Red dot sticker which women apply on their forehead) is the story of a village girl's dream to migrate to Canada and how her husband fulfills her dream by giving her wings with his limited resources but someone with a very big heart.
+Plot

-Randeep Kaur alias Raano (Sargun Mehta) as a child in a Punjab village always dreamt of marrying her Prince Charming and moving to Canada.
+Randeep Kaur (aka Rano) works at a beauty parlour, wishing to marry her Prince Charming and move to Canada.
 But when she grows up she soon realizes that her dreams were dreams only as all her school friends made it big in life except for her.
-She works in the city at a beauty parlour and is brilliant at her job.
 One day as per suggestion from her younger sister, she visits an immigration consultant who advises her to join a two-year course in a Canadian cosmetology college post which she can obtain her permanent residence status.
 She is supposed to pay Rs.
 4 lakhs every semester plus Rs.
 5 lakhs upfront as their commission.
-Raano says she doesn't have any money at which the immigration consultant tells her not to worry as there were several guys here who are willing to shell out that much money to obtain a Canadian permanent residence by marrying her on paper.
-She is hesitant to do this contract marriage but the immigration consultant sends a prospective groom to the beauty parlour where she works, without her knowledge and he creates a scene with her and everyone there.
-She is therefore fired from the job and when she returns to her village, her father gets her married to Sukhwinder Singh alias Sukha (Gurnam Bhullar) against her will.
+Rano says she doesn't have any money at which the immigration consultant tells her not to worry as there were several guys here who are willing to shell out that much money to obtain a Canadian permanent residence by marrying her on paper.
+She is hesitant to do this contract/ paper marriage but the immigration consultant sends a prospective groom to the beauty parlor where she works, without her knowledge and he creates a scene with her and everyone there.
+She is therefore fired from the job and when she returns to her village, her father gets her married to Sukhwinder Singh (aka Sukha) against her will.